-All above ground structures and electrical equipment, including main power transformer (if applicable), circuit breakers, chain link fencing, and control building(s) would be removed.
-Material used to build up the area above original grade, including any gravel and fill, will be removed to restore the land to original grade.
-Any concrete foundations would be removed to at least 1 m below original grade or to the depth originally installed if less than 1 m below original grade.
+All above ground structures and electrical equipment, including circuit breakers, chain link fencing, control building(s) and grounding grid would be removed, and any concrete foundations would be removed to at least 1 m below grade or to the depth originally installed if less than 1 m.
 All granular and geotextile materials would be removed from the Project Location by a dump truck, or placed in a designated on-site area for use by the landowner.
 All electrical system components will be taken off-site for reuse or disposal.